“Let the field exult, and all that is in it. Then all the trees of the forest will sing for joy.” (Psalm 96:12)

 Memories of My Dad

+August 20 would be my Dad's 99th birthday.
+May he rest in Eternal Peace.
 A few years ago, I participated in a literary challenge to write about our fathers.
-I wrote this one for Father's Day.
-This is not a poem; it's a reflection of the time that my father brought me some Siberian iris tubes, and each year, I feel his presence as the irises propagate annually.
+This is not a poem; it's a reflection of the time that my father brought me some Siberian iris tubers, and each year, I feel his presence as the irises propagate annually.
 The ones in the photo are from this year's blooms.

 Blue Iris: